lorenzoc25/LeetCodeNotes/README.md

 # LeetCodeNotes
-Personal leetcode notes with comments / insights behind them
+Personal leetcode notes with comments / insights behind them.
+Not all of them are original and some insights are gained from other solutions on internet.

-currently, this repo is going over the top 100 liked leetcode problems

-Languages used are mainly Python3 / C++
+The purpose of this repo is try to expalin all the solutions in detail instead of just presenting solution that are sometimes hard to comprehend.